sidharthasekhar129/sidharthasekhar129/README.md

 ### Hi there 👋
+ - 🌱 I’m currently learning crossplatform app developemnt using flutter and react-native.
+ -Got 2 years experience in native app developement
+- 👯 I’m looking to collaborate on open source app developement
+- 🤔 I’m available for hire
+- 💬 Ask me about ...
+- 📫 How to reach me: 8114613927 sidhartha_0108@outlook.com
+- 😄 Nick name
 <!--
 **sidharthasekhar129/sidharthasekhar129** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.